I've begun asking politicians about their plans. Results will be listed below.

 Cost-saving was the excuse for this change, but any saving is unlikely to cover the cost of implementing the change.
 The only reason for the change appears to be that it's different to what was originally planned.

-well in the first place.
-Costs to the nation will continue to accrue
+the first place.
+Costs to the nation will continue to accrue until the

 [Edit 19 March 2017]